imgix/vue/README.md

 You will need to ensure you polyfill Interaction Observer for older browsers.
 [Here's one](https://github.com/w3c/IntersectionObserver/tree/master/polyfill).

-Modify your app's setup code to add the following code:
+Modify your app's setup code (probably `src/main.js` or related file) to add the following code:

 ```js
 import lozad from 'lozad'; // Import Lozad